-- We use the same coefficients estimated in the previous section, i.e. using the sample January 1992 September 2008. - 2.
-We assume that the euro area industrial production, the euro area unemployment rate, the US industrial production and consumer prices in the euro area and in the US are known for the whole sample, while all other variables are only observed until September 2008. - 3.
-We compute the conditional expectations for all variables and for the period October 2008 February 2018 based on the pre-crisis VAR coefficients (see step 1) and the knowledge of euro area and US real activity developments and consumer prices in the whole sample (see step 2).
+- (i) We use the same coefficients estimated in the previous section, i.e., using the sample January 1992-September 2008. - (ii) We assume that the euro-area industrial production, the euroarea unemployment rate, the U.S. industrial production, and consumer prices in the euro area and in the United States are known for the whole sample, while all other variables are only observed until September 2008. - (iii) We compute the conditional expectations for all variables and for the period October 2008-February 2018 based on the precrisis VAR coefficients (see step (i)) and the knowledge of euro-area and U.S. real activity developments and consumer prices in the whole sample (see step (ii)).7

 Notice that the coefficients of the model are kept fixed at the pre-crisis value.
-Therefore, our conditional forecasts capture the most likely shocks that could generate the great recession under the assumption of no change in the average features of the shocks (because the covariance matrix of the forecast errors is kept fixed) and in the dynamic interdependence among the variables (because the autoregressive coefficients are kept fixed), compared to the pre-crisis period.
+Therefore, our conditional forecasts capture the most likely shocks that could generate the Great Recession under the assumption of no change in the average features of the shocks (because the covariance matrix of the forecast errors is kept fixed) and in the dynamic interdependence among the variables (because the autoregressive coefficients are kept fixed), compared with the pre-crisis period.
 Hence, we would identify a large difference between observed and counterfactual dynamics only if the crisis had induced substantial structural changes or it had been generated by shocks of unprecedented nature.